-We will work in partnership with families when children are finding it hard to meet our behaviour expectations through a school program of support and where needed refer families to external professionals and agencies.
+We will work in partnership with families when children are finding it hard to meet our behaviour expectations through a school programme of support and where needed refer families to external professionals and agencies.
 When discussing behaviour with families, staff will not name children other than those in the family of the parent/carer who is present.
 Discussion will also be limited to behaviour and consequences of their child only, with the assurance given that any incident is being managed appropriately by the school according to the behaviour policy.

-Should staff encounter aggressive or threatening behaviour or language from a family member/carer, the following script should be used;
+We appreciate that discussions around behaviour can be emotive and distressing for families.
+However, respect is one of our school values and staff have a right to be treated with respect.
+Therefore, should staff encounter aggressive or threatening behaviour or language from a family member/carer, the following script should be used;

-- I am finding your language/tone offensive and am not prepared to continue this conversation unless this changes - I am not prepared to continue this conversation at this time and will have to ask you to leave the site - As you have not left the site and are continuing the conversation, I have no alternative but to contact the Police
+- I am finding your language/tone unhelpful and suggest we continue this conversation at a later time. - I am not prepared to continue this conversation at this time and will have to ask you to leave the site - As you have not left the site and are continuing the conversation, I have no alternative but to contact the Police